-Chapter 40B, also known as the Comprehensive Permit Law in Massachusetts, was enacted in 1969 to help address the shortage of affordable housing statewide by reducing unnecessary barriers created by local approval processes, local zoning, and other restrictions.
+Chapter 40B, also known as the Comprehensive Permit Law in Massachusetts, was enacted in 1969 to help address the shortage of of the national housing stock is detached single-family homes affordable housing statewide by reducing unnecessary barriers created by local approval processes, local zoning, and other restrictions.
 The goal of Chapter 40B is to encourage the production of affordable housing in all cities and towns throughout the Commonwealth.
 The standard is for communities to provide a minimum of 10% of their housing inventory as affordable.
 Despite the enactment of Chapter 40B, on average, only 5.3% of the Cape's housing inventory is affordable.